voxeet/comms-sdk-unreal/README.md

 - or [manual for Unreal Engine 5.0](https://docs.unrealengine.com/5.0/en-US/first-person-template-in-unreal-engine/)

 ## Getting started
+This guide explains how to enable and use the plugin in the Unreal Editor to experience spatial audio in a game.

-### Enabling the plugin in the project
+### Enable the plugin
-First thing you need to do is enable the pluging for your project.
-You can use the plugin from [GitHub](https://github.com/DolbyIO/comms-sdk-unreal/releases) repo or from the store.
-Please reffer to proper section.
-After installing the plugin please make sure [permission for microphone and camera](#Permissions) are provided.

-#### The store
-The section will updated after release the plugin in the store
+Download and enable the plugin to be able to use in the Unreal Editor.
+You can either [use the binary](#using-the-binary) or [build the plugin from source](#building-from-source).
+On macOS, you need to additionally [obtain](#obtaining-permissions) permissions to use your microphone and camera.

-#### GitHub, using provided binary
+#### Using the binary
-1. Ensure your project contains Plugins folder ({YourGameRoot}/Plugins).
-Create the folder if it does not exist.
+1. Make sure that your project contains a `Plugins` folder in the root of your game folder.
+If you do not have this folder, create it.
-2. Download the latest plugin [release](https://github.com/DolbyIO/comms-sdk-unreal/releases) for your platform and unpack to {YourGameRoot}/Plugins folder.
+2. Download the latest plugin [release](https://github.com/DolbyIO/comms-sdk-unreal/releases) for your platform and unpack the plugin to the `Plugins` folder.
 3. Launch your project using the Unreal Editor.
-4. Enable the plugin.
-If the plugin is not enabled automatically, enable it manually in the Edit->Plugins window, you will be asked for restarting Unreal Editor, please do it.
-5. After Unreal Editor restart you should be ready to [use the plugin in your project](#using-the-plugin)
+If you notice that the plugin is not automatically enabled, select `Edit > Plugins` from the menu to enable the plugin manually.
+This step requires restarting the editor.

-#### GitHub, building the plugin from source
+#### Building from source
-1. Ensure your project contains Plugins folder ({YourGameRoot}/Plugins).
-Create the folder if it does not exist.
+1. Make sure that your project contains a `Plugins` folder in the root of your game folder.
+If you do not have this folder, create it.
-2. Get DolbyIO folder from [GitHub](https://github.com/DolbyIO/comms-sdk-unreal/tree/main/DolbyIO) and put it in {YourGameRoot}/Plugins folder.
+2. Download the `DolbyIO` folder from [GitHub](https://github.com/DolbyIO/comms-sdk-unreal/tree/main/DolbyIO) and add it to the `Plugins` folder.
-    - There should be *{YourGameRoot}/Plugins/DolbyIO* folder.
-3. Download and unzip [this](https://github.com/DolbyIO/comms-sdk-cpp/releases/tag/2.3.0-beta.2) Dolby.io Communications C++ SDK release.
+3. Download the Dolby.io Communications C++ SDK [2.3.0](https://github.com/DolbyIO/comms-sdk-cpp/releases/tag/2.3.0-beta.2) release for your platform and unzip it.
-    - Please select proper binary depending on the platform you are using.
-    - Note: Unpacked macOS versions should contain sdk-release-x86 and sdk-release-arm subfolders while unpacked Windows version is proper sdk-release folder.
+The unpacked macOS package should contain the `sdk-release-x86` and the `sdk-release-arm` sub-folders, and the downloaded Windows package should be visible as the `sdk-release` folder.
+The `sdk-release-x86` package is designed for Macs with an Intel processor and `sdk-release-arm` is for Macs with Apple silicon.
-4. Place the unzipped sdk-release folder inside the *{YourGameRoot}/Plugins/DolbyIO* folder.
+4. Move the proper unzipped folder to the `{YourGameRoot}/Plugins/DolbyIO` folder.
-- Please use sdk-release-x86 for macOS on Intel and sdk-release-arm for macOS on M1 or M2
-5. Regenerate project files.
+5. Regenerate project files and make sure that the Unreal Editor is closed.
-6. Close Unreal Editor if open.
-7. Build the project in the Development Editor configuration.
+6. Build the project using the Development Editor configuration.

-### Permissions
-Using the plugin in Unreal Editor requires the Editor to obtain microphone and camera permissions.
-Please reffer to proper section based on the platform you are using.

-#### Windows platform
-There are no specific steps for providing permissions.
-You can freely use microphone and camera by the plugin.

-#### macOS platform
-Using the plugin in Unreal Editor requires the Editor to obtain microphone and camera permissions.
-However, Unreal Editor will never ask for the appropriate permissions, so we need to forcefully provide them to the application.
-One method to do so is to use [this tool](https://github.com/DocSystem/tccutil):
+Using the plugin in the Unreal Editor requires the editor to obtain microphone and camera permissions.
+However, on macOS the editor never asks for permissions, so you need to forcefully provide them to your application.
+To do so, we recommend using the [tccutil](https://github.com/DocSystem/tccutil) permissions manager and the following commands:
+- Epic Games Launcher: `sudo python tccutil.py -e -id com.epicgames.EpicGamesLauncher --microphone --camera`
 - Unreal Engine 4: `sudo python tccutil.py -e -id com.epicgames.UE4Editor --microphone --camera`
 - Unreal Engine 5: `sudo python tccutil.py -e -id com.epicgames.UnrealEditor --microphone --camera`

 Please be aware that this tool is not endorsed by Dolby in any way and may be dangerous as it needs root permissions to access sensitive system files and requires you to grant full disk access to the terminal.
 If you do not wish to use it, you will need to find another way to provide the required permissions to the Unreal Editor, otherwise, you will need to package the game to use the plugin and you will be unable to test it in the Editor.
 In order to package games using the plugin with the data required to request the necessary permissions, you will also need to add these lines: